GabrielPaganMateo/holbertonschool-low_level_programming/README.md

-# Holberton School Low level programming Hello World project
+# Holberton School Low level programming project

 ## This directory was made to store the tasks and work done as part of the "Hello World Project"